 8 a.m.-4:30 p.m.

-To take a test on:
+In order to take a test on:

 The Test Center consists of one group-testing room with individual cubicles to seat up to 17 students; one group-testing room with individual cubicles to seat up to 10 students; and four private exam rooms.
 Each cubicle and private testing room has a video camera mounted above the desk for remote proctoring by DSO staff.